cristealab/TRANSPIRE_JASMS2020/docs/run_analysis.rst

     comparisons = [('control r1', 'treatment r1'), ('control r2', 'treatment r2')]
     actual_profiles = TRANSPIRE.data.generate_translocations.make_translocations(data, comparisons, synthetic=False)

-This data is then input into the trained models, and processed results (i.e., translocation scores, predicted labels, etc.) can be obtained as in :doc:'this notebook <./notebooks/final model fitting and evaluation>'.
+This data is then input into the trained models, and processed results (i.e., translocation scores, predicted labels, etc.) can be obtained as in :doc:`this notebook <./notebooks/final model fitting and evaluation>`.

 ========================================================
 STEP 6: Bioinformatic analysis of translocating proteins